bvanheu/pytoutv/README.md

 This repository also holds a command line interface (and a graphical interface soon).

+pytoutv, thanks to TOU.TV's public API (see [`toutv/config.py`](toutv/config.py) for public URLs), is able to retrieve lists of emissions (shows) and episodes, get emissions and episodes informations and fetch any video file publicly distributed by the TOU.TV service.
+Informations, including video files, downloaded using pytoutv are for personal use only and should not be redistributed unless otherwise authorized by TOU.TV owners.

 _Note_: although this is pytoutv 2, there's no such thing as pytoutv 1.
 This project was previously known as _Tou.tv-console-application_ and targeted at Python 2.
 Its refactoring and renaming to pytoutv led to its version 2.